 |Tracy Moon is a partner in Fisher Phillips’ Atlanta office, where he has represented organizations before the National Labor Relations Board (NLRB) and other government agencies, including the Occupational Safety and Health Administration (OSHA).
 Moon has counseled and trained employers on labor and employment law, including conducting on-site compliance inspections and in-house management training programs.

-Join Moon on November 1, 2018, for his live webinar Machine Guarding and Lockout/Tagout: Simplify and Implement Your OSHA Compliant Program and Procedures, which will give you valuable insight into how to protect your organization from both the financial burdens of LOTO citations and the human cost of serious injuries on the job that result from an inadequate machine guarding program.
+Join Moon in the on-demand webinar Machine Guarding and Lockout/Tagout: Simplify and Implement Your OSHA Compliant Program and Procedures, which will give you valuable insight into how to protect your organization from both the financial burdens of LOTO citations and the human cost of serious injuries on the job that result from an inadequate machine guarding program.